-We will see that the first condition is equivalent to asking $\xN_n(\calP)$ to be free for all $n$ (in particular every \properad{} is an $\infty$-PROP) and the second condition is equivalent to asking $\lambda^*:\xN_m\calP \to \xN_n\calP$ to be equifibered for all active $\lambda:[n] \to [m] \in \simp$.
-In particular \properads{} form a (non-full) subcategory of the \category{} of PROPs.
+We will see that the first condition is equivalent to asking $\xN_n(\calP)$ to be free for all $n$ and the second condition is equivalent to asking $\lambda^*\colon \xN_m\calP \to \xN_n\calP$ to be equifibered for all active $\lambda\colon [n] \to [m] \in \simp$.
+In particular, $\infty$-properads form a (non-full) subcategory of $\PROP$.
 Recently, Kaufmann and Monaco \cite{KM22} defined a notion of ``hereditary unique factorization category'' (UFC), which looks like a $1$-categorical version of the above.
-We believe that hereditary UFCs are (almost) equivalent to labelled cospan categories \footnote{ These were introduced by the second author \cite[Definition 2.2]{Jan-tropical} and should not to be confused with the decorated cospans of Fong, or the structured cospans of Baez--Courser \cite{BCV22}.
-See \cref{ex:U(discrete-monoid)}. } and hence by work of Beardsley--Hackney \cite{BH22} to colored $1$-properads, or in our language to the discrete objects of $\Prpd$.
+As discussed in \cref{rem:UFCs}, we believe that hereditary UFCs are exactly the $\infty$-properads that also happen to be $1$-categories, and are thus equivalent to $1$-properads that have no $(0,0)$-ary operations.